-After a truck accident, one of your first moves will be to call your insurance company and file a claim.
+Following a truck crash, one of your first steps should be calling your insurance company to file a claim.
 The truck driver will do the same, filing through the trucking company’s insurer.
-You will typically receive a phone call from an insurance claims adjuster in charge of investigating the accident within a day or two of the crash.
+You will usually get a phone call within a day or two from an insurance claims adjuster who’s in charge of investigating the wreck.

-Your conversation with this person is a minefield most accident victims aren’t prepared to navigate – often resulting in settlements that don’t come close to the true value of the claims.
-Here are tips for protecting your rights while speaking to a claims adjuster, from an experienced Florida truck wreck lawyer.
+Most accident victims aren’t prepared to handle this kind of conversation.
+This can often result in settlements that don’t measure up to the true worth of the claims.
+Here are tips for protecting your rights while speaking to a claims adjuster—from an experienced Florida truck wreck lawyer.

 1. Never Admit Fault

 From the moment you step out of your car at the crash scene onward, never admit fault for the wreck.
 Do not say you’re sorry to the truck driver or in any way place blame on yourself.

 Conversations with the other driver, police officers, and especially insurance companies should never involve you admitting you were at fault for the accident.

 This will protect you from taking more than your fair share of blame in the likely event that more than one party contributed to the collision.
 Instead, wait for official investigations and court proceedings to assign fault.